pratik85/Artificial-Neural-Network-on-Iris-Dataset/README.md

 7. metrics: accuracy
 8. Number of Epochs: 200

 a.
-This ANN consists here are of four layer first and last layer is input and output layer and having two layer in middle which is h1,h2.
+This ANN consists here are of four layer first and last layer is input and output layer and having two layer in middle which is h1,h2.<br>
 b.
-The sequential model here will connect together a list of layers in order from first to last.
+The sequential model here will connect together a list of layers in order from first to last.<br>
 c.
-Using argument units we define how many output we want.Here Lo(Input)consists of 4 nodes,the two hidden layer consists of node n=15 & p=8 and an output consists of k=3 nodes.
+Using argument units we define how many output we want.Here Lo(Input)consists of 4 nodes,the two hidden layer consists of node n=15 & p=8 and an output consists of k=3 nodes.<br>
 d.
-Dense layers are connected by lines and planes so we need something non-linear which is called activation functions.
+Dense layers are connected by lines and planes so we need something non-linear which is called activation functions.<br>
 e.
-After definig a model adding a loss function and optimizer with the model.compile method.
+After definig a model adding a loss function and optimizer with the model.compile method.<br>

 Output:
 ANN Model was build has<br>
-Train Accuracy:0.9850
+Train Accuracy:0.9850<br>
-Test Accuracy:0.97
+Test Accuracy:0.97<br>
-Train Loss:0.0415
+Train Loss:0.0415<br>
-Test Loss:0.0860
+Test Loss:0.0860<br>